tylerfreckmann/cas-api/README.md

 Python 3.6.5.

-You can use any Python package and environment managers to make sure that you have Python 3, Flask, and CAS installed.
+You can use any Python package and environment managers to make sure that you have Python 3, Flask, and SWAT installed.
 See the [SWAT](https://sassoftware.github.io/python-swat/install.html) page to see instructions on installing CAS.
 An example would be to use `pip` and `virtualenv` to create an isolated Python 3 environment, and install Flask and CAS with `pip`.